Houston Christmas Lights Featured in

 Beautiful holiday displays in different areas of Houston is a favourite holiday tradition for locals.
 Houston usually sees warmer weather in November and December, so the city is ideal for long evening walks through the magically lit-up streets with the family.

-The Woodlands Town Center offers a colourful light display in the city setting.
+The Woodlands town center offers a colorful light display in the urban setting.
 The vibrant scenes and installations concentrate near the Town Center ice rink.
 The trees along the Woodlands Waterway are worth the admiration while they are glowing with hundreds of lights.